shadow-robot/sr-config/sr_remote_warehouse/README.md

 This package allows connection to a mongodb warehouse for storing robot poses for use with the Shadow Robot Hand.

-It provides a cloud alternative to local a mongo warehouse as provided by [mongodb (http://wiki.ros.org/mongodb)].
+It provides a cloud alternative to local a mongo warehouse as provided by [mongodb](http://wiki.ros.org/mongodb).
 As for the local warehouse, the remote one also provides storage for constraints and planning scenes.
 These features aren't used by our code, and so will be left unexplained.

 ## Launching